michielbdejong/documents/nlnet-grant.md

 ### 4.3 Licences

-We aim to research, publish and educate.
+We, through this project, aim to research, publish and educate.
 We publish everything under AGPL for software, and Creative Commons licenses for everything else.

 ### 4.4 People

-The project will employ [Michiel de Jong](http://www.linkedin.com/in/michielbdejong) and [Pierre Ozoux](http://www.linkedin.com/in/pierreozoux) as full-time free-lance contractor.
+The project will employ [Michiel de Jong](http://www.linkedin.com/in/michielbdejong) and [Pierre Ozoux](http://www.linkedin.com/in/pierreozoux) as full-time free-lance contractors.
 Once the network is running in production, each IndieHoster will bill his or her own users directly, possibly with a freemium or pay-what-you-like model.

 Much of the expertise Michiel brings to the project, was built up as founder at [unhosted](https://unhosted.org/).